apenwarr/redo/Documentation/redo.md

 produced data to stdout.

-If the .do file is in the same directory as the target, $1 and $3 are guaranteed to be simple filenames (with no path component).
+If the .do file is in the same directory as the target, $1 is guaranteed to be a simple filename (with no path component).
 If the .do file is in a parent directory of the target, $1 and $3 will be relative paths (ie. will contain slashes).